chengkuangan/pgwdemo/README.md

 ### Pre-Requisitions

 * You will need to have jq command line install on your PC.
 Please proceed to download and install from https://stedolan.github.io/jq/.
 Make sure the executable is configured at PATH variable and accessible from command line.
+* You should have the following Operators installed:
+  * Red Hat AMQ Streams Operator
+  * Prometheus Operator Community Version
+  * Red Hat AMQ Streams Operator
+  * Red Hat ServiceMesh Operator
+  * Kiali Operator by Red Hat
+  * Jaeger Operator by Red Hat
-* You should have Red Hat AMQ Streams Operator installed by your cluster-admin.
-For simplicity, install the operator for all namespaces.
+  * ElasticeSearch Operator 4.2.4-201911050122 by Red Hat

+  For simplicity, install the operators for all namespaces if possible.
 * You need to have oc command line tool installed on your local PC.
-* You need to have access to Red Hat website to download [AMQ Streams OpenShift Installation and Example Files](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jboss.amq.streams)
 * You need to logon to OpenShift with **cluster-admin** role user before running the installation secipt.
 Typical use case you will not need to use cluster-admin role for apps and container deployment.
 But it is required because we automate lots of steps in the installer thats some of the steps require cluster-admin access to execute.
 * You need to have openssl and keytool installed on your PC.
-The installer uses openssl and keytool to automate the RHSSO certs and keys creations.
+The installer uses openssl and keytool to automate certs and keys creations.
-* You should have Prometheus Operator installed.
-* Pre-created the necessary OCP projects for RHSSO and the application project.
+* Pre-created the necessary OCP projects for the following:
+  * RHSSO
+  * The applications
+  * The Red Hat ServiceMesh / Istio core system.
 * PVs are required.
-I have no time to list them all here.
+Impossible foe me to list them all here now.
 The best is to enable [dynamic storage provisioning](https://docs.openshift.com/container-platform/4.4/storage/dynamic-provisioning.html) in OpenShift.

 ### Installation Steps